 In the next three sections, I’ll address each of these questions, showing the tools and techniques companies use to deal with them, and then walk you through an example of how to set up some of these continuous integration tools and techniques yourself.

-The first question that newbies to trunk-based development often ask is, won’t you be dealing with merge conflicts all the time?
+The first question that newbies to trunk-based development usually ask is, won’t you be dealing with merge conflicts all the time?
 After all, with feature branches, each time you merge, you get days or weeks of conflicts to resolve, but at least you only have to deal with that once every few weeks or months.
 Whereas with trunk-based development, wouldn’t you have to fight with merge conflicts many times per day?

 The most important thing to understand is this: when you have multiple developers working on a single codebase at the same time, merge conflicts are unavoidable, so the question isn’t how to avoid merge conflicts, but how to make those merge conflicts as painless to deal with as possible.
 And that’s one of many places in software delivery where Martin Fowler’s quote applies: